lag13/dotfiles/personal_documentation/tools/tools.md

 - https://ngrok.com

 "I want to expose a local server behind a NAT or firewall to the internet.".
 In other words, creates a publically available URL for your server.
 Very nifty.
+Doing a simple `ngrok http 8080` will create a publically available URL which points to a server running at localhost:8080.

 ### entr